-That question puzzles me because it assumes a fundamental separation between body and spirit.
-It implies that we could attend to our physical health or transcend to a higher pursuit.
+That question puzzles me.
+It assumes a fundamental separation between body and spirit and implies that we could attend to our physical health or transcend to a higher pursuit.

 My classes unapologetically invite an internal focus into the body.
 Tracking sensations, concentrating on form, and appreciating the breath anchor us in the moment.
 The proprioceptive feedback of movement harnesses the mind.
 As our bodies and minds unite we dwell fully in the present.
 With presence, an individual sense of spiritual connection can arise spontaneously.

 I want my classroom to be as inclusive as possible so I don’t assume that everyone shares my beliefs.
 Although we may have different Gods, we have similar bodies.
 With acute awareness, addressing the quotidian maintenance of the body is a profound practice.
 My instructions aim to cultivate vivid embodiment, establish optimal alignment, and get students moving.
-The yoga works it’s magic regardless of your belief systems.
+The yoga works it’s magic regardless of our spiritual inclinations.